eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueVerifiedEvent.md

 __Required:__ Yes
 __Legal targets:__ [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md), [EiffelArtifactDeployedEvent](../eiffel-vocabulary/EiffelArtifactDeployedEvent.md), [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the Item Under Test; in other words, the entity for which the issue has been verified.
+__Description:__ Identifies the Implementation Under Test; in other words, the entity for which the issue has been verified.

 ### SUCCESSFUL_ISSUE
 __Required:__ No